 I don’t know how you found my site or why you’re reading, but welcome!
 My name is Torey and I currently teach 7th grade English.
 A while back, I had a conversation with my brother about my first year of teaching.
-I’m about to enter into my second year, and he encouraged me to write a memoir about my first year of teaching.
+I was about to enter into my second year, and he encouraged me to write a memoir about my first year of teaching.
 He felt confident that it would be a great idea for a memoir.
 I felt less confident.
 Although I had been writing about my year, I’d written for my own personal benefit, to reflect and process my experiences.
 I pushed back against the idea of a memoir because I didn’t see myself as someone worth reading; after all, I was just one of so many first-year teachers.

 A few weeks later, I found myself in a conversation with my brother’s fiancee and my mom, who were encouraging me to begin a blog about teaching.
 The conversation with my brother lingered in my mind.
 I still didn’t feel particularly confident about the idea, seeing as there are hundreds of blogs on teaching and far more teachers generally who have experiences worth sharing, but I kept returning to one thing during that conversation: my frustration trying to describe to non-teachers what teaching is like.
 With everything that happened during my first year of teaching, it was almost more energy trying to convey the difficulty of teaching to people than teaching was itself (which is really saying something).